calvached/GrocerEase/README.md

 Assume you have rails and a postgres server installed.

-On the command line, typ
+On the command line, type

     $bundle
     $rake db:create